Tim Allen, Senior Business Agent

 Nate first joined Teamsters Local 174 on July 2, 2000 when he started as a part-time loader at the Seattle Night Sort UPS Hub.
 He was promoted to full time in 2008, when he began his career as a package car driver in the Auburn Center out of the Pacific building.
 His interest in joining the Teamster leadership started early in his career, as he started going to as many monthly union meetings as he could.
 He attended the 2006 Teamster Convention in Las Vegas as a guest while still a part-time employee at UPS.
 He became a shop steward in 2007 for the Seattle Night Sort part-time employees, and a Steward for the Pacific Package Car Drivers in 2011.
 He also attended the 2016 Teamster Convention as a Sergeant at Arms.
 Nate was voted onto the UPS bargaining committee in 2006 to represent the Seattle part time members by fellow UPS Local 174 Teamsters from all barns.
 Again in 2012 Nate was selected by his fellow Stewards to represent the Pacific Package Car Drivers.
 Nate has been an active and militant member of Local 174 for nearly his entire career.
 He was successful at internally organizing the Pacific Building driver group through the guidance of Matt Webby and fellow Shop Stewards John Foster, Shawn Latham, RJ Barnette, Jerry Prengel, Jeremy Henington, and Rich Moore.

-Nate was promoted to Business Agent at Local 174 in September of 2016 and is very excited to be an official part of the team.
-He represents UPS Teamsters on the Redmond Preload, Redmond Package Car Drivers, Tukwila Local Sort, Pacific Local Sort, Valley Local Sort and the Boeing Field Sunrise.
+Nate became a Business Agent at Local 174 in September of 2016 and is very excited to be an official part of the team.
+He represents UPS Teamsters on the Redmond Preload, Redmond Package Car Drivers, Pacific Local Sort, and Valley Local Sort.

 Ken Marshall, Senior Business Agent/Vice President